The texts in the above screenshot are rendered with the text layer. The template used is from BixPack 5.

 The text is blown up.
 Use the 3rd slider of the Text size property to make the effect more subtle.

-The text is a balloon.
+The text is blown up as a balloon.

 Turns every character into a convex shape.
 Use the Stroke property to blow up the shape.